Towards Resolving Propensity Contradiction in Offline Recommender Learning: Related Work

-Propensity-based methods were proposed to overcome the limitations of these conventional methods and theoretically address the bias ~\citep{liang2016causal,schnabel2016recommendations,wang2019doubly,wang2018the}.
-Among these, the most basic method is IPS estimation, which was originally established in causal inference~\citep{imbens2015causal,rosenbaum1983central,rubin1974estimating}.
-This estimation method provides an unbiased estimator of the true metric of interest by weighting each data using the inverse of its propensity.
-The rating predictor based on the IPS estimator empirically outperformed both the naive MF~\citep{koren2009matrix} and probabilistic generative model~\citep{hernandez2014probabilistic}.
-Propensity-based methods can reasonably remove the bias of naive methods in; however, their performances mainly depend on propensity score estimation.
-Specifically, it is challenging to ensure the performance of propensity estimators in real-world recommendations, as users are independent to select which items to rate, and one cannot control the missing mechanism~\citep{marlin2009collaborative}.
-In addition to the simple IPS estimator,~\citep{wang2019doubly} proposed a \textit{doubly robust} (DR) variant to decrease the effect of the variance of the propensity-weighting approach.
-The DR estimator utilizes both the error imputation model and propensity score and theoretically improves the bias and estimation error bound compared with the IPS counterpart.
-However, the proposed joint learning algorithm still requires pre-estimated propensity scores~\citep{wang2019doubly}.
-Furthermore, the estimation performance of the DR estimator is significantly degraded when both error imputation models and propensity models are misspecified~\citep{kang2007demystifying}.
-In the empirical evaluations of propensity-based methods, MCAR test data are used to estimate the propensity score (called the \textit{naive Bayes} estimator)~\citep{schnabel2016recommendations,wang2019doubly}.
-However, practically, MCAR data are unavailable in most situations, as gathering a sufficient amount of MCAR data necessitates more time and cost requirements for the annotation process~\citep{gilotte2018offline}.
+\paragraph{\textit{\textbf{Offline Recommender Learning from MNAR Feedback}}:} To address the selection bias of MNAR explicit feedback, propensity-based methods have been explored~\cite{liang2016causal,schnabel2016recommendations,wang2019doubly}.
+Among these, the most basic method is the IPS estimation, which was originally established in causal inference~\cite{imbens2015causal,rosenbaum1983central,rubin1974estimating,saito2020counterfactual}.
+This method provides an unbiased estimator of the true metric of interest by weighting each data point using the inverse of its propensity.
+The rating predictor based on the IPS estimator empirically outperformed both the naive MF~\cite{koren2009matrix} and probabilistic generative models ~\cite{hernandez2014probabilistic}.
+IPS can reasonably remove the bias of naive methods, however, their performance depends on the quality of the propensity score estimation~\cite{saito2020unbiased,saito2020asymmetric,saito2020pairwise,saito2020dual}.
+Specifically, it is challenging to ensure the performance of the propensity estimation in real-world recommendations, as users are independent in selecting which items to rate, and one cannot control the missing mechanism~\cite{marlin2009collaborative}.
+In addition to the simple IPS estimator, Wang et al.~\cite{wang2019doubly} proposed the doubly robust (DR) variant to decrease the variance of the propensity-weighting approach.
+The DR estimator utilizes both the error imputation model and the propensity model, and theoretically improves the bias and estimation error bound compared to the IPS counterpart.
+However, the proposed joint learning algorithm still requires pre-estimated propensity scores~\cite{wang2019doubly}.
+Furthermore, the estimation performance of the DR estimator is significantly degraded when error imputation and propensity models are both misspecified~\cite{saito2019doubly,saito2020doubly,saito2020open,dudik2011doubly,wang2019doubly,kiyohara2022doubly,kallus2021optimal,saito2019doubly}.
+In the empirical evaluation of the propensity-based methods, MCAR test data were used to estimate the propensity score~\cite{schnabel2016recommendations,wang2019doubly}.
+However, MCAR data are unavailable in most practical situations, as gathering a sufficient amount of MCAR data requires more time and cost requirements for the annotation process~\cite{gilotte2018offline,saito2020open,saito2022off,saito2021counterfactual,saito2021evaluating}.